JLBrigham/chitter-challenge/README.md

 ## Approach

-So as to get some more practice making a fully CRUD app I decided to add update and delete functions to peeps
+So as to get some more practice making a fully CRUD app I decided to add update and delete functions to peeps.

-Features:
+# Features:
 -------

 ```